 Introduction

 There is an increasing recognition that data-driven projects need to move from small-scale experimentations to large-scale solutions that can be readily deployed and scaled.
 To enable this transition, models should be treated more like software rather than science.
-That implies versioning their iterations in a central repository, ability to execute automated tests before releasing any artefact to the client, and finally packaging the solution in a form that makes it easy to deploy and run on any machine.
-All of the above is possible if models are treated as services and delivered as containerized APIs (application programming interface).
+That implies versioning their iterations in a central repository, ability to execute automated tests before releasing any artifact to the client, and finally packaging the solution in a form that makes it easy to deploy and run on any machine.
+All of the above is possible if models are treated as services and delivered as containerized APIs (application programming interfaces).

 Model as a service implies developing a model and creating an interface for it that other systems and end-users can consume programmatically and receive results in a format that is easy to parse.
-Containerization allows to encapsulate that API, any dependences it requires as well as configuration files needed to run it in an image.
-Such an artefact can then be easily distributed and deployed at scale in any environment.
-This is in a sharp contrast with the standard project delivery life cycle.
+Containerization encapsulation of that API, any dependences it requires, and configuration files needed to run it in an image.
+Such an artifact can then be easily distributed and deployed at scale in any environment.
+This is in a sharp contrast to the standard project delivery life cycle.

-A data-driven solution moves through multiple environments, that might have differing configurations in terms of libraries, binaries etc. This means that a model could behave differently in a development and staging environment.
-A solution that worked while testing may at the same time not work in production.
-That in turn usually leads to a time-consuming and costly investigation of why one instance of the same application behaves differently than another one.
+A data-driven solution moves through multiple environments, which might have differing configurations in terms of libraries, binaries, etc. This means that a model could behave differently in development and staging environments.
+A solution that worked while testing may not work in production.
+This in turn usually leads to a time-consuming and costly investigation of why one instance of the same application behaves differently to another one.

 Containerization addresses the portability issue by isolating an application and its dependencies so that it can run on any platform, irrespective of the operating system or the underlying infrastructure.
 Consequently, it solves the problem of how to reliably run and scale a data-driven solution across differing computing environments, thus enabling an organization’s true agility.